 In June 2011, MFY issued Justice Deceived, a report detailing how large foreclosure firms were subverting state regulations and harming homeowners by failing to file the necessary paperwork to move a foreclosure case to the settlement part.
 Thousands of cases are stuck in this “shadow docket,” causing interest and fees to accrue, further undermining homeowners’ chance for a successful loan modification.
 A follow-up report in May 2012, Justice Unsettled, showed that the practice continues.
 To defend homeowners against this practice, MFY filed a class action lawsuit against Stephen J. Baum, P.C. for engaging in unfair debt collection practices.

-MFY’s Foreclosure Prevention Project is supported by the U.S. Department of Housing and Urban Development, the New York State Office of the Attorney General, the New York State Department of Housing & Community Renewal, and the Center for New York City Neighborhoods.
+MFY’s Foreclosure Prevention Project is supported by the New York State Office of the Attorney General, Center for New York City Neighborhoods, and the New York State Office of Court Administration.

 For information on getting legal assistance, click here.